ryan-allen/synths/README.md

 ### analog monos

 * moog subharmonicon (not really a mono, but whatever!)
-* moog voyager performer
+* moog voyager performer [no lend: possible issues that may be expensive to resolve, triage required]
 * moog subsequent 37 cv
-* moog dfam
+* moog dfam (in nz with dougal, will have to visit dougal to get it back)
 * moog mother 32 (x 2)
 * pitsburgh microvolt
 * make noise 0 coast